 Ashley Eakin, Filmmaker

-I have decided to publish this interview as a modern 2026 feature, and not as a simple Q&A blog post – so, it the interview with Ms. Eakin is a narrative, reflective blog piece that reintroduces my conversation with Ms. Eakin in a way that feels current, layered and culturally relevant.
+I have decided to publish this interview as a modern 2026 feature, and not as a simple Q&A blog post – so, the interview with Ms. Eakin is a narrative, reflective blog piece that reintroduces my conversation with Ms. Eakin in a way that feels current, layered and culturally relevant.
 Enjoy!

 THE MIRROR MOMENT